ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 ### Contents of `GA_detail_20201120_1237.xml`
 Copy the file of the same name in the repository: 000_template.mungerGA_detail_20201120_1237.xml](../tests/000_data_for_pytest/2020-General/Georgia/GA_detail_20201120_1237.xml)

+## Specify contests totals for data quality check (optional)
+The data loading process includes checking contest totals against reference totals in [src/reference_results/Georgia.tsv](../src/reference_results/Georgia.tsv).
+You may wish to add some reference totals to this file.

 ## Create a munger file (optional)
 If you wish to practice creating  munger file, follow the steps below.
 Otherwise skip to the next section.